vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of January 2025, my aim is to be able to manage at least 50 seconds on each leg, with adjustments for colder indoor temperatures.
+As of February 2025, my aim is to be able to manage at least 60 seconds on each leg, with adjustments for colder indoor temperatures.
 In practice, I generally do somewhere between 50 and 80 seconds on each leg.